 In this case the indolyl moiety is the significant structural element that is shared by all of the alternatives.
 Since all the claimed compounds are alleged to possess the same utility, unity is present.

-Example 19: common structure:
+Example 19: Common Structure:

 Claim 1: A compound of the formula: